Fordinh4/Promodo-Timer/README.md

 4. **Drag and Drop To-Do List**: Implementing the ability to move items within the to-do list will offer users greater flexibility in organizing their tasks.
 Users can reorder tasks by dragging and dropping them, making task management more intuitive and efficient.

 5. **Persistent Strikethrough**: Saving the strikethrough state of completed tasks in the local storage will ensure that the completed tasks remain marked even after the application is closed and reopened.
-This improvement will provide a seamless and consistent user experience when managing their to-do list.
+This improvement will provide a consistent user experience when managing their to-do list.

 6. **Color Palettes**: Adding color palettes will allow users to personalize the application's visual appearance according to their preferences.
 Offering a selection of color themes will enhance user satisfaction and engagement with the application.